prajwal-aithal/mark-it/README.md

 ToDo
 ----

-1. Add the option to remove individual articles.
-2. Add the option to import/export the marked articles.
+1. Add the option to import/export the marked articles.